dhis2/dhis2-docs/src/developer/web-api/metadata.md

 {
   "type": "UPDATE",
   "target": "ORGANISATION_UNIT",
-  "targetUid": "<uid>",
+  "targetId": "<uid>",
   "change": [
     { "op": "replace", "path": "/name", "value": "New name" }
   ]
 }
 ```
-The `targetUid` refers to the object by its ID which should be updated.
+The `targetId` refers to the object by its ID which should be updated.
 The `change` property here contains a JSON patch payload.
 This is the same
 patch payload that could be posted to the corresponding endpoint to directly apply the update.

 To propose the removal of an existing object send a payload like in the last example: